 Instantly borrow free digital movies, music and more 24/7 with your library card.
 Bringing you hundreds of thousands of movies, full music albums, audiobooks and more, hoopla is a revolutionary digital streaming service.

 This is a streaming collection, you must be connected to the internet to stream from hoopla.
 If using a smartphone or tablet/iPad it is possible to download for offline use.

-To use hoopla all you need is your Burlington library card and a hoopla account.
+Sign in: All you need is your Burlington library card and a hoopla account.
 On your device search for "hoopla digital" for the free app from your device's app store.
 Click on sign up, tap on Burlington Public Library and continue following the steps to sign up.
 If using hoopla on a computer click sign up in the top right corner, after reading the information continue and pick Burlington Public Library, then enter your library card number, next create an account with hoopla with an email address.
 After you have signed up your login will work on both your device and your computer.

 LearningExpress Library Canada is an online learning platform of practice tests and tutorial courses designed to help students of all ages succeed in areas of career preparation, math, science, reading/writing and in taking standard tests and entrance exams.
 You will find TOEFL tests, TOEIC, SAT and the Canadian Citizenship tests in this database.
 This resource includes immediate scoring, complete answer explanations, and an individualized analysis of results.

-It's easy to sign up!
-All you need is an email and a password.
+Sign in: All you need is an email and a password.

-This comprehensive full-text database provides a broad spectrum of information on thousands of authors and their works across literary disciplines and timeframes.
+This comprehensive full-text database provides a broad spectrum of information on thousands of authors and their works across literary disciplines and time frames.
 It gives students, professors and researchers a foundation of literary reference works to meet their research needs.

 Literature Criticism Online contains the cross-searchable full text of all volumes of Contemporary Literary Criticism and Shakespearean Criticism from the first publication to present.

-Lynda.com is an online learning platform that offers a large video library of high quality courses, which include more than 144,000 high quality video tutorials.
-These courses are taught by industry experts in the areas of business, software, technology, and creative skills.
-Lynda.com can be used to achieve personal and professional goals.
+Lynda.com is an online learning platform that offers a large video library of 3,500+ high quality courses, which include more than 144,000 high quality video tutorials.
+These courses are taught by industry experts in the areas of business, software, technology, and creative skills to help achieve personal and professional goals.
 Courses are labeled by skill level (beginner, intermediate, advanced, or appropriate for all) and vary in length.
 Some are quick introductions or tips on a topic, and some courses have multiple videos spanning several hours.

 Sign in: All you need is your Burlington library card.
 Connect here or at lynda.com using our organization name: bpl.on.ca.
 To log in for the first time, enter your BPL library card number and PIN.
 You will then be prompted to add your name and email address.

-Lynda.com does have an app for Apple and Android products.
+Lynda.com has an app for Apple and Android products.
 Once the app is downloaded to your device, select the option of "Already a member".
 Then select Organization login, using the Web portal login enter bpl.on.ca.
 This is will take you to page that asks you to sign in with your library card and pin, enter these and you're good to go!